stephaneVercouillieBMID/slate/source/workingVersion.html.md

 1.2-confirm
 1.3-share data

-2.What is jwt - refer to Stéphane's doc
+What is jwt - refer to Stéphane's doc
 When to use
 details...
+OpenID

 2.identity token
 how to request token